-The letterbox is directly across the lift lobby, so its convenient for you to pickup your mail before you go up to your apartment.
+The letterbox is directly across the lift lobby, so it’s convenient for you to pick up your mail before you go up to your apartment.

 There is a Singpost mailbox right behind the development for easy access.

-As we said earlier, Orchard Towers does not any of the usual facilities on offer but seeing as you are on Orchard Road, there is enough amenities and entertainment around to keep you busy.
+As we said earlier, Orchard Towers does not any of the usual facilities on offer but seeing as you are on Orchard Road, there are enough amenities and entertainment around to keep you busy.

 Palais Renaissance is just next door for some retail therapy.
 Be prepared to bring more cash though.